Construction of Darboux coordinates in noncanonical Hamiltonian systems via normal form expansions: Introduction

-Our paper is organized as follows: In \SEC\ \ref{sec:noncan-Ham-sys}, we introduce the general form of a noncanonical Hamiltonian system which is taken into account in this paper.
-Moreover, we discuss as a fixed point property of the linearised dynamical equations the latters' general eigenvalue structure that will directly determine the normal form structure.
+Our paper is organized as follows: In \SEC\ \ref{sec:TDVP} we introduce a variational approach to quantum systems which defines a noncanonical Hamiltonian system for the variational parameters.
+Furthermore, we discuss its formal relation to classical canonical mechanics and some important fixed point properties of the linearised dynamical equations.
 In \SEC\ \ref{sec:construction}, the method to construct local canonical coordinates in the vicinity of the fixed point is introduced.
 Therefore, a symplectic basis formed by appropriately normalized eigenvectors of the linearised dynamical equations is used and higher-order terms of the expansions are treated via normal form transformations.
-As a key feature -- and in contrast to the usual normal form expansion \eqref{eq:NF-H-CNF} of canonical Hamiltonians -- this procedure treats the dynamical equations and the energy functional separately.
+As a key feature -- and in contrast to the usual transformation \eqref{eq:NF-H-CNF} of canonical Hamiltonians -- this procedure treats the dynamical equations and the energy functional separately.
 Moreover, the normal form expansions are carried out in two steps: First, its polynomial structure is generated using the nonresonant terms of the corresponding generating function (see below for the latters' definition).
 Second, the remaining resonant coefficients of the generating function which are free parameters are chosen in such a way that the dynamical equations as well as the energy functional in normal form coordinates fulfil canonical equations, \ie\ the normal form coordinates are canonical ones by construction.
-Finally, we discuss in \SEC\ \ref{sec:TDVP} a variational approach to quantum systems which defines a noncanonical Hamiltonian system for the variational parameters.